linode/docs/docs/platform/linode-backup-service.md

 4. A warning appears asking if you would like to overwrite the previous snapsnot.
 Click **OK**.

 The Linode Backup Service initiates the manual snapshot.
 Be patient.
-Creating the manual snapshot can take several minutes depending on the size of your Linode and the amount of data you have stored on it.
+Creating the manual snapshot can take several minutes, depending on the size of your Linode and the amount of data you have stored on it.
 Other Linode Manager jobs for this Linode will not run until the snapshot job has been completed.

-##Restore from a Backup
+## Restore from a Backup

 You can restore a backup to any Linode located in the same data center, even if it does not have the Backup Service enabled.
 Here's how: